Legend of Keret: Story of Kirta described in the tablets

-Keret then lay siege to Udum and eventually prevailed and forced King Pubala to give his daughter (in some translations, granddaughter), Hariya, to him in marriage.
-Keret and Hariya were married and she bore him two sons and six daughters.
-However, Keret reneged on his promise to the goddess Athirat to pay her a gold and silver tribute after his marriage.
+Kirta then lay siege to Udum and eventually prevailed and forced King Pubala to give his daughter (in some translations, granddaughter), Hariya, to him in marriage.
+Kirta and Hariya were married and had two sons and six daughters.
+However, Kirta reneged on his promise to the goddess Athirat to pay her a gold and silver tribute after his marriage.

-At this point there is a break in the story due to damage to the tablets.

-When the story resumes, Keret's children are grown up.
+(At this point there is a break in the story due to damage to the tablets.
+When the story resumes, Kirta's children are grown.)